 If you hear something you like and it has less than 10k views, get that audio into a Reel.
 Voiceover audio has been a huge hit for me and the more amusing or relatable to social media, the better.

-If you want to know how to find trending audio, I wrote a blog post about it on my other website – Be Social With Media.
+If you want to know how to find trending audio, I wrote a blog post about it on my other website – Niche Pro SEO.

 Think of it this way.
 Lewis Capaldi is known for his big ballads.
 If he was suddenly to bring out a heavy metal tune, everyone would think he’d lost the plot.

-People follow you for a reason and find out what content they like best is key.
+People follow you for a reason and finding out what content they like best is key.
 Just keep posting it again and again!
 Or a variation of it at least.

 They tend to come out of the blue but as a rule of thumb goes, the more you post, the more likely you will get more views and viral ones too.

 Now, I use this strategy lightly.
 Mainly because, when IKEA hacks were having their moment, and everyone seemed to be jumping on board the “trend” my IKEA hacks seemed to limp through the moment.